dwojciec/squash-operator/README.md

 </h1>

-Based on the [User Guide][User Guide]  which walks through an example of building a simple memcached-operator powered by Ansible tools and librairies provided by the Operator SDK I decided to build my ***Squash Operator***.
+Based on the [User Guide][User Guide]  which walks through an example of building a simple memcached-operator powered by Ansible tools and librairies provided by the Operator SDK I decided to build my own ***Squash Operator***.

 I'm explaining here how to create an ansible Operator but if you want just to test the `Squash Operator` you can clone the project and go to the [Deploy the squash-operator](https://github.com/dwojciec/squash-operator#deploy-the-squash-operator) section